Skip to content

 A day trip to Baisha 白沙 in Lijiang

 Baisha is a little old town just 20 minutes from the famous Lijiang Old Town.
-Find out why is it worth spending half a day here.
+Find out why it is worth spending half a day here.

-If you are tired of the crowds in Lijiang and have visited Shuhe already, or you are simply looking for a more relaxed place where to spend half a day, then Baisha might just be what you are looking for.
-Baisha literally means ‘white sands’.
+If you are tired of the crowds in Lijiang and have visited Shuhe already, or you are simply looking for a more relaxed place to spend half a day, then Baisha might just be what you are looking for.
+Baisha means ‘white sands’.
 The town was the first settlement of the Naxi people (纳西族) after they migrated south from the Tibetan plateau.

 How to get to Baisha and where to stay